BrianZhang2018/ml_pipeline/README.md

 │   ├── data/         # Code for handling data
 │   ├── features/     # Code for preparing data for AI │   ├── models/       # Code for building AI models
-│   ├── utils/        # Helper code
+│   ├── evaluation/   # Code for evaluating and interpreting models │   ├── utils/        # Helper code
 │   └── api/          # Code for making our system available online ├── tests/            # Code to check our system works correctly